vasilyyaremchuk/weather/README.md

 ## Architecture

+### WeatherService

 We use WeatherService to get weather data from the API. see [src/Service/WeatherService.php](src/Service/WeatherService.php)

+In the class WeatherService we use dependency injections to
+- HttpClientInterface - to make requests to the API
+- LoggerInterface - to log operations
+- CacheInterface - to cache API responses

+There we have 2 methods:

+- getWeatherData - public method to get weather data either from cache or API
+- fetchWeatherFromApi - private helper method to fetch weather data from the API

+### WeatherCommand

 We can request the service from the command line: